 Today, our members come from many walks of life, but we are all have an interest in bees, bee welfare, honey, and pollination.

-We are a Division of Hertfordshire Beekeepers’ Association and an affiliate of the British Beekeepers’ Association (BBKA).
-These two organisations provide bee diseases insurance and third party liability insurance as well as the very important link to the Bee Inspectors of the National Bee Unit (NBU).
+We are a Local Association affiliated to Hertfordshire BKA (CIO) and an affiliate of the BBKA.
+These two organisations provide bee diseases insurance and third party liability insurance as well as the very important link to the Bee Inspectors of the National Bee Unit .